This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was time to let another tour boat in to swim with the rays so we moved out towards the outer reef for snorkeling.

 Kalyra didn’t want to come back in the water so again I went exploring the reefs on my own.
 Schools of hundreds of tiny fish came swimming towards and around me.
-There were lots of waving blue coral out here and a few large fish poking in and out of them to eat.
+There were lots of waving blue coral out here and a few large fish poking in and out of the beautiful coral gardens to eat.

 The current was really strong and I didn’t stay out long as I was worried about drifting far away from the boat and getting stuck on top of the reefs, unable to be rescued.

-Lunch was served.
+Lunch was served by the crew.
 We had cold meat and salad sandwiches, and although yummy because I was starving, I felt the lunch spread wasn’t that great and could have been better for what we’d paid for the tour.

-There was a large amount of time spent driving around and at this stage I was trying to decide if the tour was worth it, at $129 an adult, and $90 a child.
+There was a large amount of time spent driving around and at this stage I was trying to decide if the tour was worth it (it’s not the cheapest activity in Western Aus!)

 I wasn’t sold on the value until we stopped at our second snorkel spot.